-However, this article focuses on a spouse’s right to compensation for his or her spouse’s death.
+This article focuses on a spouse’s right to compensation for his or her spouse’s death.

 In a moment, I will talk about the average payout for the death of a spouse in an accident case.
-But first we need to see what compensation the spouse is entitled to receive.
+But first we need to see what compensation a spouse is entitled to receive.

 The state where the injury (that led to the death) occurred will determine the spouse’s rights.